WendySanarwanto/udemy-modern-react-with-redux/weather/README.md

 # Weather, a React-Redux's Sample

-This is a simple web SPA which demonstrate the basic parts of React-Redux such as Reducers, Action, Action creator and also these new things:
+This is a simple web SPA which demonstrate the concepts in React-Redux such as Reducers, Action, Action creator and calling Backend API.
+Below are the details inside of the app :

 - Action creator for calling API Backend (OpenWeather API) & defined the Action's type as constant.
 - Calling API through using axios library.